Blog SEO Basics: How To Make an SEO Keyword Plan

 Step 5: Narrow Down Your List

 Now you're looking to narrow down your list.
 You'll want to do this with the help of some keyword research tools.
-There are a ton out there, and we've reviewed some of the most popular keyword research tools out there.
+We've reviewed some of the most popular keyword research tools.

 Use these tools to look for search volumes for the words on your list and how competitive they are.
 Make a shortlist of the keywords that are most related to your site or brand, have good volume, and have relatively few competitors.
 This shortlist will help you focus your content and know what keywords to optimize for.